Configure AWS Systems Manager Incident Manager Replication Sets

 exampleTag: exampleValue

 The regions array defines where Incident Manager replicates incident data.
 Each region entry requires a name property.
-Starting with one region establishes the foundation; you can add more regions later.
+The replication set uses AWS-owned encryption keys by default.
 The provider region must match one of the regions in the replication set.

 Encrypt incident data with a customer managed key

-Organizations with compliance requirements often control encryption keys for incident data to maintain audit trails and key rotation policies.
+Organizations with compliance requirements often control encryption keys to maintain audit trails and rotation policies.

 import * as pulumi from "@pulumi/pulumi";